Review of the Nespresso Lattissima Pro

 For those looking to make excellent espressos, lattes and cappuccinos at home, without the hassle of a manual machine, Nespresso’s top-of-the-line Lattissima Pro is the way to go.
 I’ve been a Nespresso user for years and have used various models including the original Lattissima, the Pixie and the CitiZ.
 I’ve been reviewing the Lattissima Pro (manufactured by DeLonghi) for the last few months, and it is by far my favorite for its combination of design, features and performance.

 If you’re not already familiar with Nespresso, it’s a pod-based system that uses hermetically sealed coffee pods to brew your espresso.
 The advantages of the pods over grinding beans are that the coffee is always fresh, there is no measuring or grinding required, and cleanup is simply a matter of emptying the pod container when it fills up.
 Pods typically cost around $.70 each, and are available in a variety of roasts and both caffeinated and decaf.
-Nespresso’s strength has always been its espresso (though it recently launched its coffee-focused Virtuo line), as opposed to its competitors Keurig and Tassimo whose focus has been on coffee.
+Nespresso’s strength has always been its espresso (though it has a coffee-focused Virtuo line), as opposed to its competitors Keurig and Tassimo whose focus has been on coffee.

 Comparison of Nespresso models

 All models of original Nespresso machines (excluding the Virtuo line) use the same pods and work pretty much identically as far as making espresso.
 Differences are mostly design-based.
 However, the Lattissima models are the only ones that offer integrated milk handling for lattes and cappuccinos; the other models all rely on separate frothers.
 Having an integrated frother makes pouring a cappuccino as simple as pushing a button, and the milk unit goes straight back in the fridge, requiring only occasional clean out.